 The Field Work Proposal (FWP) is to be prepared and submitted consistent with policies of the investigator's laboratory and the local DOE Operations Office.
 Additional information is also requested to allow for scientific/technical merit review.
-Laboratories may submit proposals directly to the SC Program office listed above.
-A copy should also be provided to the appropriate DOE operations office.

 3.2 Proposal Cover Page